jemcox/brookesbooks/_posts/2020-11-01-magnificent-minalima.md

 ![Fonts.com](../uploads/screenshot-2020-11-01-at-14.20.22.png "https://www.fonts.com/font/aboutype/elongated/roman-condensed")

-Most of the typography is printed in gold foil which adds to the deluxe and allows the company to price the books at what some might see as a steep price at £25.
+Most of the typography is printed in gold foil which adds to the deluxe image the designer wants to present and allows the company to price the books at what some might see as a steep price at £25 RRP.